NS Basic/CE 7.0 Release Notes

 4. Tech Notes: Detailed information on a number of topics is posted in a series of Tech Notes, in the Desktop IDE Help menu and posted on our web site.

-6. The Big Red Toolbox: A collection of great controls and utilities submitted by NS Basic/CE users.
+5. The Big Red Toolbox: A collection of controls and utilities submitted by NS Basic/CE users.
 Available on the Website, or on the CD.

 We're committed to delivering the best possible support.
 The following resources are available: